DenianRamos/SpendWise/README.md

 Custom exceptions are defined in the `SpendWise.Exception` namespace and are used to handle specific application errors.

-## 🧪 Tests
+## 🧪 Unit Tests

+Unit tests are a crucial part of SpendWise to ensure the reliability and correctness of the application.
+The tests are designed to validate the functionality of various components, including use cases, controllers, and validators.

+### Example: RegisterExpenseValidatorTests

-Validation tests are defined in the file `Validators/Expenses/Register/RegisterExpenseValidatorTests.cs` and use FluentAssertions for assertions
+The validation tests are defined in the file `Validators/Expenses/Register/RegisterExpenseValidatorTests.cs` and use FluentAssertions for assertions.